Minimalist Bathroom · Use Case

 Upload a builder-grade bathroom photo and compare four quiet minimalist directions: Japanese spa, Scandinavian bright, Industrial loft, and Wabi-Sabi clay plaster.
 Same vanity, tub, window, and toilet positions — only the materials, light, and mood change.

-One kitchen, four directions
+One bathroom, four directions

 How Easy Room AI works